jimzucker/aws-rds-7day-autostop/README.md

 # aws-rds-7day-autostop
 # Goal
 Monitor RDS Events servers auto started due to 7-day rule, "RDS-EVENT-0154 The DB instance is being started due to it exceeding the maximum allowed time being stopped.", and stop them.
-Implemented using AWS Lambda and Step Function.

 ## AWS Architecture
 ![Image of CloudWatch](https://github.com/jimzucker/aws-rds-7day-autostop/blob/main/images/aws_architecture.png)

 ## User Story
-As an AWS Solution Architect I want to monitor for RDS being auto-started by AWS due to it exceedn the maximum allows time being stopped so that I can stop them automatically  to follow the 'Well Architected' principal of 'Cost Optimization'.
+As an AWS Solution Architect I want to monitor for RDS being auto-started by AWS due to it exceedn the maximum allows time being stopped so that I can stop them automatically to achieve the 'Well Architected' pillar of 'Cost Optimization'.

 ![Image of CloudWatch](https://github.com/jimzucker/aws-rds-7day-autostop/blob/main/images/cloudwatch_autostop.png)